rubygarage/rubygarage.github.com/slides/rspec_new.markdown

 ```
 --
-Asume we want to add few more tests for add book use case.
+Assume we want to add few more tests for add book use case.
 These tests will fail, as we don't allow or expect `library_double` to recieve `add_book`.
 Some tests don't need to check if some method was called with proper arguments.
 There the `Spy` will come in handy.

 ```ruby
 context 'add book' do